SoftwareAG/c8y-docs/content/device-integration/device-integration-rest-bundle/x509-access-token.md

 The minimum allowed value is 5 minutes.
 Refer to the [Tenant API](https://{{< domain-c8y >}}/api/core/#tag/Tenant-API) in the {{< openapi >}} for more details.

-It is recommended that the devices invalidate the session by explicitly calling 'logout' API before closing the HTTP connection.
+It is recommended that the devices invalidate the session by explicitly calling the `logout` API before closing the HTTP connection.
 This will avoid any misuse of JWT session tokens generated.
 Here is the logout API.
 Refer to the [Users API](https://{{< domain-c8y >}}/api/core/#tag/Users) in the {{< openapi >}} for more details.

         POST /user/logout